Champagne Pol Roger - Brut Réserve

 About the wine:

-This refreshing champagne offers aromas of bread crust, sliced apples, citrus, and a hint of raspberries.
-On the palate, it is lively, with fine bubbles and a clean, precise finish.
+This refreshing champagne offers aromas of bread crust, sliced apples, citrus, and a few raspberries.
+The palate is lively, with fine bubbles and a clean, precise finish.
 A blend of equal parts Pinot Noir, Meunier, and Chardonnay.
 2021 vintage.
 Disgorged in October 2024.
-Dosage of 8 g/L. Ready to drink now.
+Dosage: 8 g/L. Ready to drink now.

 Customer rating